This project is supported by the L'OCCITANE Foundation.

 Year 2 (2022-2023) 141 girls accompanied

 The Foundation has been the partner of UNICEF* on its education projects for a long time.
-To know more about the history of the partnership
+You can have more information about the history of the partnership here.

 *UNICEF does not endorse any company, brand, product or service.